top of page

 A Story To Read Logo

-Shakuntala agrees, but she makes the condition that the son who will be thereafter born of her out of this union will become the hire-apparent to Dushyant’s throne.
+Shakuntala agrees, but she makes the condition that the son who will be born of her out of this union will become the heir-apparent to Dushyant’s throne.
 If he agrees to her condition, she will give her full consent.

 Note: She puts a condition, which could mean she felt pressured.
-In Mahabharat, it was not mentioned that Shakuntala felt the same way as Dushyant.
-In those days, selecting and declaring a hire-apparent to the throne was not a small matter.
+In the Mahabharat, it was not mentioned that Shakuntala felt the same way as Dushyant.
+In those days, selecting and declaring an heir-apparent to the throne was not a small matter.
 Maybe Shakuntala was trying to discourage Dushyant.

-The King promises her that it will be done without considering her condition.
+The King promises her that it will be done without giving her condition a thought.

-Note: Mahabharat explicitly mentions that Dushyant did not think through it.
+Note: The Mahabharat explicitly mentions that Dushyant did not think it through.

 Dushyant marries Shakuntala, and she accepts him as her husband.
 Dushyant returns to his capital after assuring her of his promise.
 He repeatedly tells her that he shall send her his four sorts of troops (with all honor) to take her to his capital.
 The King goes away.
 On his journey back to his capital, he begins to think of Rishi Kanva (Shakuntala’s adopted father).
 Dushyanth wonders what Kanva will do after learning what happened to his daughter.
 Thus, thinking all this, he enters his capital.

-So, according to Mahabharat, Dushyant doesn’t give or leave anything to Shakuntala as proof of their marriage.
-The first thing on his mind while returning to his capital is not about Shakuntala's safety and her future.
+According to the Mahabharata, Dushyant doesn’t give or leave anything to Shakuntala as proof of their marriage.
+The first thing on his mind upon returning to his capital is not Shakuntala's safety or her future.
 It is about what happens to him after what he did to her.
 After all, he put her under pressure and took what was precious to a woman (her virginity) under the assumption that he could do that.

 Recent Posts